dishubnyakova/blog/content/en/post/10post/index.md

 ---
-title: Язык программирования Python.
+title: Python.

 # Summary for listings and search engines
-summary: Что такое Python и в чем его преимущества?
+summary: What is Python and which advantages has it?

 # Link this post with a project
 projects: []